“Alison, Your email templates came at just the right time! I have referenced them 3 times and have already booked a new event!

-I often send the same basic e-mails over and over again throughout the season, so I created 12 e-mail templates for florists with some of my most frequent (& sometimes tricky!) customer conversations, as well as 10 NEW templates on difficult client conversations made easy.
+I often send the same basic e-mails over and over again throughout the season, so after 15 years in business I created 12 e-mail templates for florists with some of my most frequent (& sometimes tricky!) customer conversations, as well as 10 MORE templates: tough conversations made easier.

 I provide a personal experience for each client, however, as commander-in-chief of my one-woman business it’s important that I streamline my processes whenever possible.
 (Cue the templates!)